TLouf/discrete_maths/5-recurrence.typ

 ... but not only!
 They may also be defined recursively, that is, providing some initial terms together with a rule that is needed to determine subsequent terms.

-// we know recursively defined functions are well-defined from the principle of induction
 #definition(title: [Recurrence relation])[
   A *recurrence relation* for the sequence $(a_n)_(n in NN)$ is an equation that expresses $a_n$ in terms of one or more previous terms $a_(n-1), a_(n-2), ..., a_(n-k)$, and possibly $n$.
   The *initial conditions* are the first $k$ terms in the sequence $(a_1, ..., a_k)$, which are necessary to be able to determine all terms of such a sequence.